faziz/recipe/README.md

 This project is based on Apache Maven.

-To run the application as a docker container, please run the following command.
+To run the application in a docker container, please run the following command.

 ```sh
 $ clean package docker:build